alex-bowers/money-please/README.md

 I don't like spreadsheets but I need to track my essential spending.

-`monthly-costs.json` tracks both my monthly and annual payments.
+I'm using Cloudflare workers to tracks both my monthly and annual payments.
+This is set by some default content in `monthly-costs.json`.

 I want to ensure that I can afford the large annual payments, whenever they arrive.